phetsims/fourier-making-waves/doc/implementation-notes.md

 **Memory Management**

 * **Dynamic allocation**: Most things in this sim are allocated at startup, and exist for the lifetime of the simulation.
-The exceptions to that are: TODO
+The exceptions to that are: Vector2, FourierComponent

 * **Pooling**: TODO describe Vector2 pooling